mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

     * can only be accessed through a SparkSession instance
 * DataFrameWriter
     * it saves or writes data to a specified built-in data source
+    * after the file(s) have been successfully exported, Spark will add a _SUCCESS file to the directory

 ### file formats
 * problem with traditional file formats